TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 simple, but not for Wyll.
 Wyll's father has already been sent off to be executed, so the choice wasn't really between killing him and saving him, but letting things take their course or performing a miracle.

-If Wyll's father is saved (yes we can even if we break Wyll's pact), we get a final mission.
+If Wyll's father is saved (yes we can save him even if we break Wyll's pact), we get a final mission.
 To wake the ancient protector of Baldur's Gate, Ansur, a dragon of legend, to be called upon the utmost of needs.
 Ansur would rise from his slumber and protect the city for a single time and depart.
 We go and find the rotting corpse of the dragon.
 Killed long ago Ansur's spirit corrupted by hatred rises to destroy us.
 Upon slaying it, Wyll is disappointed that we couldn't gain such a powerful ally, but his father says: